mohangurzu/gurzu_exam/README.md

 for people to browse, where on the right side of the screen should display a cart that show a list of selected mobiles.

+## Time:

+We always try to give our candidates enough time to solve the puzzle, 2 working days would be a desirable point in time to get a glimpse on what you created.

 ## Features

 ### Client Side: (ReactJS):